carpentries/committees/README.md

 # The Carpentries Committees
-A repository with templates and documentation for The Carpentries committees; committees may hold their public documentation in separate locations.
+A repository with templates and documentation for The Carpentries committees; committees may hold their public documentation and host pages in separate locations.

 ## Past & Current Committees